Ihossain025/Power-BI-Portfolio_Project-Superstore-Sales-Data-Analytics/README.md

 - 👥 Analyzed customer segments and geographic markets contributing most to revenue.

 - 🎛️ Delivered an interactive, user-friendly dashboard that supports data-driven decision-making for business development and sales strategy.

-This project reflects my ability to design, build, and deliver BI solutions that not only visualize data but also provide meaningful insights for strategic decision making.

 **Key Takeaways from this project**